-Prince George, son of the Prince of Wales was not the first major Royal that Mary was engaged to.
-In December 1891 she became engaged to her second cousin, Prince Albert Victor, Duke of Clarence who was the eldest son of the Prince of Wales and elder Brother of Prince George.
+Prince George, son of the Prince of Wales, was not the first major Royal that Mary was engaged to.
+In December 1891, she became engaged to her second cousin, Prince Albert Victor, Duke of Clarence, who was the eldest son of the Prince of Wales and elder Brother of Prince George.
 It was to Queen Victoria’s delight that Mary accepted Albert’s proposal due to her being so fond of her, Victoria admired Mary for her strong character and sense of duty.
-This engagement was to be very short lived however, just six weeks after the engagement, Prince Albert died when the worldwide influenza epidemic swept through the harsh British winter of 1891-92.
-It became apparent during their shared mourning, that Mary and Albert’s brother George were becoming very close, leading to, in May 1893, George proposing to Mary, which she quite happily accepted.
+This engagement was to be very short-lived, however, just six weeks after the engagement, Prince Albert died when the worldwide influenza epidemic swept through the harsh British winter of 1891-92.
+It became apparent during their shared mourning that Mary and Albert’s brother George were becoming very close, leading to, in May 1893, George proposing to Mary, which she quite happily accepted.
 Not only were the happy couple joyful over their news but so was Queen Victoria, who still favoured Mary as a wife for a future King of Britain.

 Mary and George married on 6th July 1893 in the Chapel Royal at St James’s Palace.
 Once married, the new Duke and Duchess of York lived at York Cottage on the Sandringham Estate, a fairly modest and simple house for Royalty nonetheless it was a favourite of the Duke’s.
 As readers will know George and Mary went on to have six children: Edward (later King Edward VIII), Albert (later King George VI), Mary, Henry, George and John.
 Like many of that time, the children all had a very strict upbringing, they were placed in the care of three nannies, one was dismissed for insolence and another for abusing the children.
 They were replaced by Charlotte ‘lalla’ Bill, who would fondly remember the children right up to her death in 1965.
-It was upon embarking on motherhood that Mary really came under scrutiny, she appeared to many as a very distant mother, failing to notice the abuse of Edward of Albert and allowing her youngest Son John to be placed in a private farm at Sandringham likely to hide his epilepsy from the public.
+It was upon embarking on motherhood that Mary really came under scrutiny, she appeared to many as a very distant mother, failing to notice the abuse of Edward of Albert and allowing her youngest Son John to be placed ata private farm at Sandringham likely to hide his epilepsy from the public.
 We do have to balance this uncaring, harsh mother though with a mother who loved and cared deeply for her children.
 It has been noted that in private Mary was a caring mother in many respects, often showing a fun-loving, frivolous side to her children and teaching them history and music.

 On 22nd January 1901, Queen Victoria died and Mary’s father-in-law ascended the throne as King Edward VII.
 George and Mary were now styled Their Royal Highnesses The Duke and Duchess of Cornwall and York and for the majority of the year they undertook a huge tour of the British Empire, visiting Gibraltar, Malta, Egypt, Ceylon, Singapore, Australia, New Zealand, Mauritius and Canada.
 It was the most ambitious Royal tour ever undertaken and the thought of leaving her children for such a lengthy period left the Duchess in tears.
 (Surely proof to all the sceptics that Mary loved her children).